kanno-soe/kanno-soe/Exposition/Theory.md

 ## Graded Resonance

 > Living beings originally are Buddha.
-> As with water and ice,
+> Being like water and ice,
 > leaving water there is no ice,
 > outside of living beings there is no Buddha.
 >